Job ends for disgraced social worker: Contra Costa County fails to fix lives she unnecessarily destroyed

 It is incredible that a client’s due process rights were so obviously violated and neither the judge nor any of the attorneys in the room said a word.

-Porter recommended that Sushi Wooshi be detained based on the fact that Khlood had lost her parental rights in a prior case and because she claimed that Khlood was a flight risk.
+Porter recommended that Sushi Wooshi be detained based on the fact that Khlood had lost her parental rights in a prior case, because Porter claimed that Khlood had left the child with an unfit caregiver, and because she claimed that Khlood was a flight risk.
 Except, for a child to lawfully fall under the jurisdiction of the juvenile dependency system pursuant to Welfare and Institutions Code §300, CPS must demonstrate current risk.
 Nothing related to the former case had any relevance to the new allegations.

 Sushi Wooshi was detained into state custody at that hearing and sent to live with strangers.
-Porter’s decisions and conduct on that day was not only egregious but absolutely bizarre.
+Porter’s decisions and conduct on that day were not only egregious but absolutely bizarre.

 The lives of families and children were forever impacted by decisions she made.
-Families and children deserve better than what they received from the Contra Costa CPS after Porter was ousted – which was nothing, not a second glance, not a fleeting thought.
+Families and children deserve better than what they received from the Contra Costa CPS after Porter left the job – which was nothing, not a second glance, not a fleeting thought.
 Nothing.